The Independent Psychoanalytic Child and Adolescent Psychotherapy Association (IPCAPA)

 Applicants must have a 2.1 Honours degree (or equivalent) OR a Masters from a UK & University in a relevant subject.

-Applicants will have carried out a course of study at Masters level or equivalent comprising observation seminars and a taught theoretical component.
+Applicants will have carried out a course of study over 2 years at Masters level or a university approved equivalent comprising observation seminars and a taught theoretical component.

 IPCAPA pre-training requirements